Before moving into off-campus student housing, there are a few things you do need to bring with you.

 Always begin and end your day with a SMILE!- Mr.CBB

 Every week I get tens of thousands of people visiting Canadian Budget Binder because they did a search online and found my blog.

 Most times funny, Sometimes serious.

 - Hot to make money– Haha, try again.

 - How to make real money in Canada?– as opposed to what?
 Fake money?

 - How much money should I spend?– I have no idea how you plan to get an accurate figure on whatever you are looking to spend money on.

-- Rich people don’t care– Oh I bet many rich people care but it depends about what you are referring to.
+- Rich people don’t care– I bet many rich people tend, but it depends on what you are referring to.

-That’s all the fun for this week, thanks for dropping by and we’ll see you all again next Saturday.
+That’s all the fun for this week; thanks for dropping by, and we’ll see you again next Saturday.

 Don’t forget to Follow me on Social Media and Subscribe to the blog.